About Arequipa and its attractions

 Also, a direct arrival by air from Lima or other parts of Peru’s is possible.
 But not alone the city of white volcanic rock that comes from the area, with its Cathedral, the Viewpoint Yanahuara and the church “La Compañía” on an extensive city tour value.
 Just the impressive Monastery “Convento de Santa Catalina“, which is a “city in the city”, needs at least half a day of your stay.
-We offer a Arequipa City Tour to give you a overview.

 Hot you get to Arequipa

 - Arequipa International Airport, Alferez Alfredo Rodríguez Ballón (AQP Airport Code), with comfortable facilities, receives regular domestic flights from Lima, Cuzco, Juliaca (Puno) and Tacna, and some regular international flights from regional countries of South America such as Chile.

 - There are different schedules from Lima to Arequipa (flights last approximately 55 minutes).

 - There are three main routes to the city of Arequipa.
 Arequipa is connected to the Pan-American highway where you can get south from Lima.

 - There are roads from Arequipa to Juliaca (Puno – Lake Titicaca) and the road from Cuzco to Arequipa.